This site is community-supported. We may earn a commission (at no extra cost) when you buy through our links.

 The Artist's Guide to Health and Safety has more information about health issues associated with Iron and Manganese, and if there are other impurities the relevant sections need to be consulted.
 Her updated work can be found through her site.

-Finally, there is a disturbing trend wherein paint companies are making blends to emulate earth tones instead of using earth tones.
-Bear in mind that the blends used to emulate the earths will not have the same stability.
+Finally, there is a disturbing trend wherein paint companies are making convenience blends of multiple colors to emulate earth tones instead of using earth tones.
+Bear in mind that depending on the pigments used, the blends used to emulate the earths will often not have the same stability.

 Resources